Sambruk/federated-tls-auth/src/README.md

 # Dependencies

-The re-usable code in `fedtlsauth` uses the Boost C++ libraries.
-If you only wish to use the code in `fedtlsauth` it is enough to have the Boost headers available.
+The re-usable code in `fedtlsauth`, as well as the example program,  uses the Boost C++ libraries and libcurl.

-The example program depends on libcurl and the Boost library program_options.

 # Building the example program